 At Hindon Primary School we believe that all children and young people are entitled to an education that enables them to make progress so that they achieve their best.
-We aim to ensure that children and young people with special educational needs and or disability (SEN/D) engage in the activities of the school alongside pupils who do not have SEN/D.
+We ensure that children and young people with special educational needs and or disability (SEN/D) engage in all curriculum learning and enrichment activities alongside pupils who do not have SEN/D.

 Potential areas of difficulty are identified, using the WGRSS (Wiltshire Graduated Response to Supporting SEN) and addressed at the outset and lessons are planned to address areas of difficulty and to remove barriers to pupil achievement.
 Quality first teaching will support the children through scaffolding and learning aids.
 Specific interventions the child receives is recorded on an individual intervention and tracking record.
 This allows the teachers to track the child’s progress and attainment, both in the long and short term, linking to the provision they are receiving.

 The SENCO is responsible for co-ordinating the day-to-day provision of education for students with SEN/D. This is currently Mrs Gullen.

 Arrangements for co-ordinating educational provision for students with SEN/D

 All class teachers have responsibility for meeting the needs of all students including those with SEN/D.

 The needs of students with SEN/D are discussed with all staff prior to the beginning of each school year.
 The special needs list is up-dated after student SEN/D review and is constantly under review.
 Teacher assess the children in their class termly, reviewing the needs of the children regularly throughout the year.
 Therefore, evaluating the effectiveness of the provision.

 Teaching assistants work closely with teachers and the SENCO to ensure that adjustments and interventions are having an impact and resulting in sustained learning.
 The deployment of our teaching assistants is directly linked to the needs of the children within the school, which is reviewed termly.